awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 # Using Amazon MWAA with Amazon EKS<a name="mwaa-eks-example"></a>

-The following code samples demonstrates how to use Amazon Managed Workflows for Apache Airflow \(MWAA\) with Amazon EKS\.
+The following sample demonstrates how to use Amazon Managed Workflows for Apache Airflow \(MWAA\) with Amazon EKS\.

 **Topics**
 + [Version](#mwaa-eks-example-version)